HRK Eagles Homeschool Co-Ed Competitive

 Who: HRK Homeschool Track & Field is a co-ed competitive running team for High School* (HS 9th-12th grade), Middle School (MS 7th-8th grade), and Grade School (GS 4th-6th grade) that are educated at home full or part-time.
-As more coaches become available, we may open up track for 3rd graders to run (not competitively).
+As more coaches become available, we may open up track for 3rd graders to run on Monday and Thursday practices (but not competitively).
 The more coaches we have, the more kids we can run.
+Please contact Coach Fleener to ask about space for 3rd graders before registering.

 *High school students that have graduated early, are attending college fulltime, or are receiving financial aid for college classes are not eligible for the team.